a good thing!

 (b) Customer is not entitled to separately download Software programs underlying Single-Tenant Services unless separately licensed for such Software programs on an individual basis.

-(c) Customer must always run Supported Releases of the Software programs underlying Single-Tenant Services and will schedule an upgrade with Ping Identity under Section 3(a) above to ensure use of a Supported Release.
+(c) Customer must always run Supported Releases of the Software programs underlying Single-Tenant Services and will schedule an upgrade with Ping Identity under Section 2(b) above to ensure use of a Supported Release.

 (d) The Uptime Availability requirement under the Support Policy shall not include scheduled downtime for planned maintenance, upgrades and updates that is scheduled in advance between Ping Identity and Customer.